Sterling steadies below $1.30 as focus turns to BoE

-LONDON Sterling steadied near recent seven-month highs close to $1.30 on Tuesday, as traders looked to a Bank of England inflation report and policy meeting this week for new drivers for a currency that has climbed almost 5 percent in the past month.
+LONDON, May 9 Sterling steadied near recent seven-month highs close to $1.30 on Tuesday, as traders looked to a Bank of England inflation report and policy meeting this week for fresh drivers for a currency that has climbed almost 5 percent in the past month.

 The BoE's "Super Thursday" will be closely watched for clues on how long UK interest rates will remain at record lows.
-Inflation has risen above the Bank's 2 percent target, outpacing wage growth and hitting consumers, who have shored up the economy since last year's Brexit vote.
+Inflation has risen above the Bank's 2 percent target, outpacing wage growth and hitting the consumers who have shored up the economy since last year's Brexit vote.

-A recent Reuters survey forecast no change in interest rates until 2019 at the earliest as the central bank waits to see how divorce negotiations with the European Union pan out.
-[ECILT/GB]
+A recent Reuters survey forecast no change until 2019 at the earliest as the central bank waits to see how divorce negotiations with the European Union pan out.

 Investors will also be on the look-out for whether the Bank cuts its economic growth forecasts, having raised them in its last report in February.